 The ONE thing

 We have worked over the past couple of years into a great routine of morning time.
 This is our ONE thing.
 We do this when all else gets shoved aside.
 It is typically done while all the kids are eating breakfast.
 I will read-aloud a story or a poem.
 We will listen to a playlist I create on Spotify for each month.
 I call this morning time, our Gathering.
 You can read more about it here.
-And you can sign up to get the summer 2019 sets of Gathering place mats, too!
+And you can sign up to get a FREE set of Gathering placemats, too!

 When we get finished with our Gathering, we start on our Bible time.
 We are currently working through the book of John inductively.
 It will take us years to finish!
 But it is such a joy to see the kids engaged and interested in what we will learn each day when we open God’s word.